eltoder/setwithfriends/README.md

 > resulting Linux environment for better developer experience.
 However, recent
 > versions of the fork run on Windows directly as well.

 - Install Node.js 20 and npm 10.
+Use these exact versions, though newer versions _might_ work.
+- Install Java version 11 or higher.
 - Run `npm install -g firebase-tools` to globally install the Firebase CLI.
-This requires Java version 11 or higher.
 - Run `npm install` in the root folder to get dependencies.
 - Run `npm install` in the `functions` folder.
-- To start the project, run `npm run dev`.
+- To start the project, run `npm run dev` in the root folder.
 This runs a script, which is responsible for doing several things concurrently:
   - Build the TypeScript cloud functions in watch mode.
   - Start the Firebase Local Emulator Suite.
   - Start the frontend with React Fast Refresh enabled.